Rafael Spottorno

-Rafael Spottorno Díaz-Caro (born 28 February 1945), is a Spanish diplomat, Head of the Spanish Royal Household between 2011 and 2014.
+Rafael Spottorno Díaz-Caro (born 28 February 1945), is a Spanish diplomat, Private Secretary to the King between 2011 and 2014.
 Since 2014, is involved in the corruption scandal named Tarjetas Black.

 Spottorno has a degree in Law and has been consul in Havana and Rio de Janeiro, cultural advisor of Spain in Brussels (1974-1977), director of Political Affairs of Eastern Europe (1979), permanent representative of Spain in the Council of the NATO (1982-1983) and representative at the UN (1986).
 He was also the chief of staff of the Ministry of Foreign Affairs of Francisco Fernández Ordóñez and Javier Solana.